m-kramar/voltify_customer_analysis/README.md

 • Personalized onboarding for high-LTV signals<br>
 • Tiered rewards for premium purchases<br>

-Each 1% increase in loyalist conversion (from 5% to 6%) generates $152K in annual revenue through:
+Just 1% increase in loyalist conversion (from 5% to 6%) generates $152K in annual revenue through:
 → $130K core LTV from 240 additional loyalists
-→ $13K from accelerated premium adoption (observed 3X pattern)
+→ $13K from accelerated premium adoption (observed 2.5X pattern)
 → $9K in operational efficiencies (CAC savings + return reduction)

 **Calculated conservatively for a 24K-customer/year business using verified project metrics.**